-Casablanca boasts the largest mosque in Morocco and one of the most spectacular mosques in the world: the striking Hassan II Mosque.
-With interiors that are as stunning as the exteriors, it’s one of the city’s major tourist attractions as well as an important place of Islamic worship.
-Constructed in the 1990s, only the best materials were used.
-Master artisans were also employed from all around the country to produce exquisite details.
-You’ll see fine carvings in both wood and plaster, colourful tiling and more.
+Casablanca boasts the largest mosque in Morocco and one of the most spectacular in the world: the striking Hassan II Mosque.
+With interiors that are as stunning as the facade, it’s one of the city’s major tourist attractions as well as an important place of Islamic worship.
+Constructed in the 1990s, only the finest materials were used in its creation.
+Master artisans were employed from all over the country to produce exquisite details and you’ll see fine carvings in both wood and plaster as well as colourful tiling and much more.

-Casablanca holds the most Art Deco architecture of all of Morocco’s cities.
-It gives the city more of a fresh and modern feel, in contrast to other major destinations that ooze history and traditions.
+Casablanca boasts the most Art Deco architecture of all of Morocco’s cities.
+It gives the city more of a fresh and modern feel in contrast to the imperial cities, which ooze history and tradition.
 The Art Deco buildings are a reminder of the French colonial period in the city.
-Indeed, the architecture of Casablanca is somewhat unique, with buildings that contain a blend of traditional Moroccan designs with the style that was in fashion in 20th century Europe.
-The style became known as Mauresque.
-Several elegant buildings have been restored to their former glory and renovated into hotels and restaurants.
-There are several grand buildings around Place Mohammed V, including the Grande Poste and the courthouse, and the Mers Sultan area has numerous lovely buildings.
+Indeed, the architecture of Casablanca is somewhat unique, with buildings that blend traditional Moroccan designs with a style that was in fashion in early 20th-century Europe.
+This movement became known as Mauresque.
+Several elegant buildings have been restored to their former glory and renovated to house hotels and restaurants.
+There are several grand buildings around Place Mohammed V, including the Grande Poste and the courthouse, whilst the Mers Sultan area has numerous lovely buildings too.

-Artists are creating more and more spaces to showcase their works, as well as museums and galleries that exhibit a range of pieces from different artists.
+Artists are creating more and more spaces to showcase their works with museums and galleries throughout Casablanca.
 Villa des Arts is a top place for fans of contemporary art.
-The lesser-known Musee Abderrahman Slaoui has interesting collections, and L’Atelier 21 also showcases modern pieces by Moroccan artists.
+The lesser-known Musee Abderrahman Slaoui has interesting collections and L’Atelier 21 also showcases modern pieces by Moroccan artists.
 Perhaps the most unusual of Casablanca’s art galleries is the Transcultural Slaughterhouse, an art space within a former abattoir.
-Others include Loft Art Gallery and Gallerie 38, and there’s also plenty of street art to admire as you wander around the city’s streets.
+Others include Loft Art Gallery and Gallerie 38 and there’s also plenty of street art to admire as you wander around the city’s streets.

 The Corniche is a popular place with locals and tourists alike.
 Stretching along the coast, it was once one of the most glamorous parts of the city.
 Although many of the buildings are now past their prime, you’ll still find a good selection of hotels and restaurants.
 Of course, the main reason for many to stroll along the promenade is to enjoy the seaside views.
 The Corniche is also within easy reach of public beaches, perfect for relaxing and watching the world go by.